Table of Contents

 If a drug is not in a stable condition, it may not provide the body with its intended benefit.
 In the case of Jardiance, an expired dose may not expel enough glucose from the system.
 This can cause blood sugar levels to skyrocket and the dangerous side effects of unregulated blood sugar readings.

 This instability may yield toxic compounds and cause other unintended side effects.
+A good way to avoid ordering expired medications is to use a reputable online Canadian pharmacy like MyDrugCenter.
 If you have a life-threatening disease or serious condition, you may be at a higher risk of an adverse reaction to expired drugs.

 How to Store Jardiance